 The strawberry is exposed to very little sunlight while growing, reducing levels of anthocyanin, which gives strawberries their distinct color.
 Growing these white berries takes a lot of time and effort, and they usually have a low yield, which leads to their sky-high price.
 One berry can go for $10—yep, just the one berry, which means that a whole box can cost upwards of $40.
 Their unique taste, however—a combination of pineapple and candy-like sweetness—makes them very popular in the luxury fruit market.

-If you were hoping to splurge on a box, these strawberries aren’t often found in the United States.
-But it’s not hard to grow your own!
+If you were hoping to splurge on a box, these strawberries aren’t often found in the United States—but luckily, they’re available right now!

 If you prefer to find berries while traveling, we’ve rounded up the most delicious regional berries.